CUSTOMER EXPERIENCE

 • Personalizes the loyalty experience to a customer’s preferences

-It also integrates seamlessly with your broader marketing program.
-Vaginal health brand Happy V, for example, pulls loyalty program data into Klaviyo via a pre-built integration, and sends 7 loyalty-triggered flows—several of which are in their top 10 most revenue-driving automations.
+It also integrates with your broader marketing program.
+Vaginal health brand Happy V, for example, pulls loyalty program data into their CRM via a pre-built integration, and sends 7 loyalty-triggered flows—several of which are in their top 10 most revenue-driving automations.
 They also send quarterly campaigns to the segment of subscribers with 100+ points, reminding them to redeem.

 6. Time review requests appropriately